kristofvarszegi/recursivefilter/README.md

 * Use intrinsic functions for calculations
 * Texture mem for input
-* Switch to half precision
-* Don't calculate last row/col of aggreg values (unused)
+* Surface mem for output

-# Specification
+# Mathematical specification

 Given a table of floating point numbers, apply the filter "y_i = feedfwd_coeff * x_i + feedback_coeff * y_i-1" along columns then along rows.

-* Support arbitrary table sizes
+Support arbitrary table sizes.

-* Support arbitrary thread block dims
+# How to build and run

+To build: ./build.sh
+To run: ./run.sh

+# Platform requirements

+* Ubuntu 18.04
+* CUDA 10.1

 # Tried and helped